PseudoSyntax/Python-Webscraper-Guide/README.md

 HTML_data = json.loads(response.content)
 ```

 Now that the response file has been copied we should look into what data we want to aquire.
+Return to the web page and on the network log where we found the JSON data, copy the response and paste it into a seperate text file on your desktop.